conormalone/expected_completion/README.md

 initial plan:
-GNN where network is all defenders, qb and OL, and receivers, for each receiver include CPOE metrics, orientation, speed, etc.
+GNN where network is all defenders, qb and OL, and receivers, for each receiver include CPOE metrics, orientation, speed, etc. maybe pressure metric (defender within 1 yard?)